 FILS authentication protocol

-The STA and the AP communicate using Authentication frames to perform key establishment and 802.11 association frames to perform key confirmation.
+[CID2551, CID2099]The STA and AP perform key establishment using Authentication frames and perform key confirmation using Association Request, Association Response, Reassociation Request and Reassociation Response frames.

-After exchanging Authentication frames, the STA and AP derive a shared and secret key which will be used to derive a set of secret keys that are authenticated after exchanging 802.11 association frames.
+After exchanging Authentication frames, the STA and AP derive a shared and secret key which will be used to derive a set of secret keys that are authenticated after exchanging Association Request, Association Response, Reassociation Request and Reassociation Response frames.

-When a trusted third party is used for FILS authentication, then EAP-RP as defined in [IETF RFC 5295/6696] shall be used.
+When a trusted third party is used for FILS authentication, [CID2804] and if the STA shares a valid rRK with the TTP, then EAP-RP as defined in [IETF RFC 5295/6696] shall be used.

 Discovery with FILS authentication